LarryNaaa/Technical-Summary/JWT.md

 This method is used to generate tokens when we have valid username and password.
 We can use `Jwts.builder()` to generate tokens with some reserved claims(subject of the JWT (the user), issue time, expiration time), custom claims(user id, username, fullname) and signature algorithm(HS512).

 ##### Controller Class
-In our `UserController` class, we need to add a method `authenticateUser` to use `authenticationManager` to generate authentication and token with username and password:
+Next step is to authenticate user.
+In our `UserController` class, we need to add a method `authenticateUser` to use `authenticationManager` to generate authentication with username and password, and then use `tokenProvider` to generate a token:

 ```java
 package com.jinyu.ppmtool.web;